thelogbox/thelogbox.github.com/_posts/2012-10-26-training-java-core.md

 <a href="https://leanpub.com/javalessons"><img src="/img/javalessons.png" class="thumbnail"/></a>

 <p/>
 The course will use the book <a href="https://leanpub.com/javalessons">Java Lessons for Beginners</a>.
 Written by the trainer.
-The reference material is part the fee.
-You do not need to purchase the book if you attend the course.
+The book is part of fee.
+You do not need to purchase it if you attend the course.